kailash-manasarovar/statement/docs/next-batch.md

 ## TODO: list

-### October 2025

-1. Another obvious question is... if we now know the mousses were drugging me throughout 2025, why would they be so keen I didn't remember the switcheroo men?
-Is it so they can continue to protect themselves because the switcheroo men can spill the beans?
-Is that why (did I hear it was a UN raid?) they shipped half the team off to Israel, to silence them, keep them from talking?
-1. Did they know that this bunch of people have been trying to stop the business for years too?
-And we couldn't have that now could we, because then there'd be questions...
-1. Do you think if my viper chums did start to speak, or anyone did outside of mousse control, the lie would become VERY QUICKLY APPARENT to the whole world?
-I bet it would.

 ### November 2025

 1. Campaigning with Reform, I'm paired up with an agent.
 I have been walking all day every day for days... fast, like usual.
 She starts to slow me down but doesn't say why.
 She starts walking really slowly.
 It's a bit weird because we've tons to do and not a lot of time.
 I wonder if someone told her to make sure I didn't walk too fast because I'd been injured during surgery and had stitches.
 My hip (it's groin actually, I kept saying hip cos groin doesn't make sense) was hurting a lot that day.